pnicto/erp2gcal/README.md

     ```
 6. Choose the options shown on terminal and login when propmpted.

-## TODO

-* Fix known issues.

-## Known Issues

-1. The day you run the script the calendar will be filled with all classes.
-2. Workshop Practical is counted as a regular lab class and takes 2 hours instead of 3.

 ## Troubleshooting

 1. Problem: `Authorization Error Error 403: Access_denied`<br/>